adefilippo83/pFIO/README.md

 pFIO is a python tool that will spawn a number of fio processes on multiple hosts aggregating the results.
-It doesn't use the built-in client-server method cause it's pretty difficult to manage and orchestrate. pFIO uses the paramiko python library in order to run FIO on multiple hosts.
+It doesn't use the built-in client-server method cause it's pretty difficult to manage and orchestrate. pFIO uses the paramiko python library in order to run FIO on multiple hosts: you just need to be sure that your ssh key is distributed across all nodes and that FIO is installed.